Confirmation of Permanent Residence Canada (COPR) 2026: Check Meaning, Eligibility & More

 Table of Contents

-What information is contained in my COPR?
+What is a COPR?

-COPR, or Confirmation of Permanent Residence, contains essential information regarding your status as a permanent resident.
+Canada COPR, or Confirmation of Permanent Residence, contains essential information regarding your status as a permanent resident.
 It is vital to keep this document safe and readily accessible as you'll need it when traveling to Canada and when officially becoming a permanent resident.

 It typically includes details such as